RadinAnsari/german-cities/README.md

 # 🇩🇪 Germany Cities Lookup

-A simple Node.js package that provides a list of cities in German provinces (Bundesländer).
+A  Node.js package that provides a list of cities in German provinces (Bundesländer).

 ## 🚀 Features
 - Get all cities of a specific province in Germany.